National Liberation Army (Colombia): Restored negotiations

-Colombian President Álvaro Uribe invited ELN Spokesman Francisco Galán for new talks about peace on April 3, 2008.
+Colombian President Álvaro Uribe invited ELN spokesman "Francisco Galán" for new talks about peace on 3 April 2008.
 The two spoke in the presidential palace.
 After the meeting Galán says the ELN will return to the negotiation table.
-The ELN released a press note shortly after that saying the rebel group "does not share the views" of Galán and dismissed him as their spokesman.
-The Marxist rebels did say they will continue to let Galán negotiate between the Colombian government and the rebels.
+The ELN released a press note shortly after that saying the rebel group "does not share the views" of "Galán" and dismissed him as their spokesman.
+The Marxist rebels did say they will continue to let "Galán" negotiate between the Colombian government and the rebels.

-On December 7, 2008 18 ELN guerillas surrendered to the Colombian army in the northwestern province of Chocó.
+On 7 December, 2008 18 ELN guerillas surrendered to the Colombian army in the northwestern province of Chocó.

 In March 2016 the resumption of peace talks between the parties were announced, but were put on hold until the release of all hostages still kept by the ELN.
 The last hostages were finally released in February 2017 and the talks commenced in the same month, with Pablo Beltrán and Juan Camilo Restrepo heading the delegations of the ELN and the Colombian government, respectively.

-On September 4, 2017, the ELN and President Juan Manuel Santos of Colombia announced a truce to begin on October 1 and to last at least until January 12, 2018.
+On 4 September 2017, the ELN and President Juan Manuel Santos of Colombia announced a truce to begin on 1 October and to last at least until 12 January 2018.

-From May 25 to May 29 the group had a ceasefire in order to allow for "favourable conditions" during the 2018 Colombian Presidential Election.
-The ELN said it hoped "that this spirit of conciliation of the ELN is answered with a similar behaviour" from the government.
+From 25 to 29 May the group had a ceasefire so that "those who want to vote can do so peacefully" during the 2018 Colombian presidential election.
+The ELN said it "reserve[s] the right to defend [themselves] in case of an attack" by security forces or other armed groups.

 Continued conflict: 2017–2022

 2019 Bogotá car bombing

 On 17 January 2019, the ELN performed a car bombing at the General Santander National Police Academy in Bogotá, Colombia.
 The truck detonated and killed 21 people, including the perpetrator, and injured 68 others.
 It was the deadliest attack on the Colombian capital since the 2003 El Nogal Club bombing and the first attack on the capital since the 2017 Centro Andino bombing.
 The ELN accepted responsibility for the attack and justified it as a response to the bombings made by the Colombian government during the unilateral ceasefire.

 As a result of the bombing, President Iván Duque Márquez announced on 18 January that peace dialogue between the Government of Colombia and the ELN was officially suspended.
-Duque also demanded that Cuba extradite the ten ELN leaders that found refuge on the island nation during peace talks and the reactivation of their Interpol Red Notices, and he criticized Venezuela for providing refuge for the ELN on the Colombia-Venezuela border.
+Duque also demanded that Cuba extradite the ten ELN leaders that found refuge on the island nation during peace talks and the reactivation of their Interpol Red Notices, and criticized Venezuela for providing refuge for the ELN on the Colombia-Venezuela border.
 In response to the request, Cuba's Foreign Minister announced that Cuba would abide by the protocols of ongoing negotiations between both parties.